 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 1 year and 5 months after the A6000).

-Reasons to prefer the Sony Alpha A6000:
+Advantages of the Sony Alpha A6000:

 - More detail: Has more megapixels (24 vs 20.2MP), which boosts linear resolution by 11%.